SixArm/sixarm_rust_actix_tally/README.md

-# SixArm → Rust → Actix → Tot
+# SixArm → Rust → Actix → Tally

-A Rust Actix web service to score how many times the service is called.
+A Rust Actix web service to count how many times the service is called.

 ## Run